 1. In the car, let your kid(s) read out loud to everyone.
 One of my favorite memories is when my daughter was reading out loud from 17 Things I’m Not Allowed to Do Anymore when she was in early grade school.
 This book is so funny and this was the first time I heard her use inflections in her out loud reading.
 Keep a book (better yet, a bagful of books) in the car and encourage family reading while you run errands.

 2. Library Activities.
-Whether it’s a family story time, activities or homework help.
-If you have a library night, chances are good that your kids have accomplished at least 20 minutes reading while there.
+Whether it’s a family story time, activities or homework help, iff you have a library night, chances are good that your kids have accomplished at least 20 minutes reading while there.
 Count it!

 3. Rescue Readers.
 We recently had the chance to try out the Humane Society’s Rescue Readers Program.
 Since these are one-hour reading sessions, they definitely fulfill the 20-minutes.
 Encourage your animal-loving child to read by reading to her furry friends.
 My son insists that the cat he read to particularly liked hearing about wild cats.
 Maybe.

 4. Book Clubs.
 Book Clubs are an extroverted way to make reading fun and hold kids accountable for completing a book.
-If you don’t want to start or commit to joining a book club with your kids, the Red Balloon offers a variety of book clubs throughout the year.
-They, and the other children’s bookstores in town, also offer author events and story times that can get your kids excited about reading.
+If you don’t want to start or commit to joining a book club with your kids, local children’s bookstores often offer a variety of book clubs throughout the year that are easy to join at your own commitment level.
+Go to all the meetings or just a few.
+These stores also offer author events and story times that can get your kids excited about reading.

 5. Museum Plaques.
 You can find ways to read almost any place you go for family fun.
-If you are out at a museum or the zoo, encourage your children to read the information on the plaques next to the artwork or cages.
+If you are out at a museum or the zoo, encourage your children to read the information on the plaques next to the exhibits.
 Out on a hike?
 Stop to read the historic markers.
-It might take awhile to add up to 20 minutes, but its a fun way to learn about new things while getting out.
+It might take time to add up to 20 minutes, but its a fun way to learn about new things while getting out.
 Perhaps you can make it easier by bringing a book about whatever you are visiting, like a museum handbook.

 6. StoryWalks.
 Although, StoryWalks tend to be more popular in the summer for obvious reasons, look for them year round.
 They do happen.
 Otherwise, maybe you can set up your own storywalk on a path through your house.
 Thrift store books are great for this purpose, especially if you can find two identical books, so you don’t have to flip over pages.